yasminehab/rabbit-task/README.md

 ### 2. **Optimizing a Poorly Implemented List Products API**

 - There is an existing API to list products (/products), but it has **poor performance** due to inefficient database queries and bad code practices.
 You are tasked with reviewing and optimizing this API for better performance.
+- Feel free to change the API response and request contracts (eg. DTO, Filters, ..etc) for the seek of making the API more efficient and reliable
 - Refactor and improve the performance of the current implementation to ensure it can handle large-scale traffic efficiently.

 ---